A NSW Government website

 Local councils manage estuaries within their area.
 Where an estuary is attached to a marine park, marine park management teams are responsible for ensuring compliance with marine park zoning.

-Shoalhaven City Council manages this estuary, which is located in Jervis Bay Marine Park.
+Shoalhaven City Council manages this estuary, which is located in Jervis Bay Marine Park(link is external).

 Threatened species

-The catchment of the Cararma Creek estuary provides critical habitat for the endangered eastern quoll.
+The catchment of the Cararma Creek estuary provides critical habitat for the endangered eastern quoll(link is external).
 A conservation program involves translocating this threatened species from Tasmania to this area.

 Read more about the biodiversity in our estuaries.